 These values are derived from ISO 32000-1:2008, Table C.1.
-NOTF 1
+They are in US locale using a FULL STOP NOTE 1 (2Eh) as decimal separator.

-The size of any of the page boundaries described in ISO 32000-1:2008, 14.11.2 shall not be less than 3 units in either direction, nor shall it be greater than 14 400 units in either direction.
+The size of any of the page boundaries described in ISO 32000-1:2008, 14.11.2 shall not be less than 3 units in either direction, nor shall it be greater than 14400 units in either direction.

-This requirement makes normative a recommendation from ISO 32000-1:2008, C.2.
+This requirement makes normative a recommendation from ISO 32000-1:2008, C.2 NOTE 2

-NOTE 2 By complying with these limits, a conforming file is compatible with the widest possible range of readers.
+NOTE 3 By complying with these limits, a conforming file is compatible with the widest possible range of readers.

-6.2 Graphics
+Graphics 6.2

-Restrictions that shall be placed on both conforming files and readers with respect to the graphical elements described in ISO 32000-1:2008, 7.8 are described in 6.2.2 to 6.2.11.
+Subclauses 6.2.2 to 6.2.11 describe restrictions that shall be placed on both conforming files and readers with respect to the graphical elements described in ISO 32000-1:2008, 7.8.
 A conforming reader shall render these graphical elements onto their respective PDF pages according to the rendering requirements of ISO 32000-1 as modified by this part of ISO 19005.

-A conforming interactive reader may put additional user interface elements around, above or below the graphical elements of the page.
+A conforming interactive reader may choose to put additional user interface elements around, above or below the graphical elements of the page.
 These user interface elements may be a presentation of other PDF objects (such as bookmarks or page thumbnails) or they may represent non-PDF objects.
-In all cases, the user interface elements and their contents shall not be required to conform to the requirements of 6.2.2 to 6.2.11.
+In all cases. the user interface elements and their contents shall not be required to conform to the requirements of 6.2.2 to 6.2.11.